 EAA sits in a number of advisory bodies with regards to EU's fisheries and environment policy shaping.

-To learn more about EAA click here and watch the video produced for the 25 years of the European Anglers Alliance.
+To learn more about EAA click here and watch the video produced for the 25 years of the European Anglers Alliance or read the EAA Brochure (2015).

 Since 1996, there has been close co-operation with the European Fishing Tackle Trade Association (EFTTA) a Trade Association sharing common goals with the EAA.
 EAA and EFTTA co-fund the employment of a lobbyist in Brussels.